michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.26 - 2021/02/11 =
+- Fixed a bug that stripped some valid text area values when sanitizing.
+- Fixed a bug that form capabilities were not properly inherited from its page when a tab does not exist.
+- Fixed the PHP Fatal error "Uncaught TypeError: round(): Argument #1 ($num) must be of type int|float, string given in ...AdminPageFramework_PageLoadInfo_Base.php:96." in PHP 8.0, which resulted in not loading the form with JavaScript errors.
+- Fixed a bug that caused a PHP notice in PHP 8.0, saying "Deprecated: Required parameter $... follows optional parameter".

 = 3.8.25 - 2020/11/20 =
 - Fixed a bug that caused textarea form values to have no mark-ups.